 We strongly recommend that all students have health insurance to defray the cost of their health care.
-Parents and students are encouraged to research companies they are familiar with before choosing a health insurance plan.
-With the changes from health care reform, many students are now able to stay on their parent's health insurance up to the age of 26 and this possibility should definitely be investigated.
+With the changes mandated by the Affordable Care Act, many students are now able to stay on their parent's health insurance up to the age of 26 and this possibility should definitely be investigated.

 Can a student use their health insurance at the student health center?

 No, we are not a participating provider with any health insurance company.
 Students are responsible for payment of fees at the health center at the time of their care.
-A visit form is provided to the student for each visit with the specific charges and this can then be submitted to the insurance company for reimbursement.
+A detailed receipt is provided to the student for each visit with the specific charges and codes.
+This can then be submitted to the insurance company for reimbursement.
 We do not bill insurance companies directly.
-Health insurance needs to be utlizied when care is provided outside the health center.
-For example, if a student needs care at the emergency room or if a student needs additonal diagnostic tests or medications, health insurance would be utilized
+Health insurance needs to be utilized when care is provided outside the health center.
+For example, if a student needs care at the emergency room or if a student needs additional diagnostic tests or medications, health insurance would be utilized.

 What health insurance can a student obtain?